GursharenKaur/Web-Scraping-Selenium/README.md

 - Written entirely in Python
 - Modular scripts for easy customization and extension

+## Installation

+Before using the project files, ensure you have the necessary libraries installed in your Visual Studio Code **virtual environment**.
+Open your terminal in VS Code and run the following commands:
+- pip install selenium
+- pip install bs4
+- pip install pandas

+These commands will install:
+- **selenium**: For browser automation and web scraping
+- **bs4**: For parsing HTML with Beautiful Soup
+- **pandas**: For data manipulation and analysis

 ## Project Structure

 | File        | Description                             |